TokomNyori/NextDB/README.md

 ## Features

-- Browse and search for movies and TV series information.
+- Browse movies, anime, and TV series information and trailer videos by category.
-- Access details about each movie or TV show, including people, ratings, and more.
+- Get in-depth information about anime from different seasons and beyond.
 - User-friendly interface and responsive design for various devices.

 ## How to Use